 Assistant Dean for Finance and Administration: Renae Brinza

 The assistant dean for finance and administration is responsible for planning, organizing, evaluating, and monitoring Pitt Public Health’s financial functions to ensure that academic and administrative priorities are being met.
 This responsibility includes providing strategic direction and ensuring that appropriate resources are available to support research, educational, and practice programs, as well as other strategic initiatives as directed by the dean.
 She works closely with associate deans, department chairs, center directors, department and center administrators, and people associated with the offices of the senior vice chancellor, budget and controller, and research.
 She also has oversight of facilities management within the school.

-Interim Associate Dean for Public Health Practice: Gerald Barron
+Associate Dean for Public Health Practice: Wendy Braund

 The associate dean for public health practice works to improve public health practice by developing new models for academic and practice programs, establishing collaborative efforts with local and state health departments, improving public health preparedness, and enhancing training opportunities for current and future public health practitioners.
 He also serves as director of the Center for Public Health Practice, which houses research, training, and practice activities.